dzekelid/analytics/_listings/akamai/prolexic-analytics-v1-attack-report-contract-contract-attack-id-attackid-get.md

       description: Get an Attack Report
       operationId: prolexicanalyticsv1attackreportcontractcontractattackidattackid
       parameters:
-      - in: Number
+      - in: query
         name: attackId
         description: Integer matching the attackId of the attack desired
         type: string
-      - in: String
+      - in: query
         name: contract
         description: Name of contract attack report belong to
         type: string